Finite rate distributed weight-balancing and average consensus over digraphs: Distributed Quantized Weight-Balancing

-Assumption \ref{assump_gamma2} is consistent with similar choices adopted, e.g., in stochastic optimization \cite{Bertsekas1989}, such as $\gamma(k){=}1/(k{+}1)$, $k{\in}\mathbb{Z}_+$.
-However the diminishing and non-summability properties alone do not seem sufficient to prove convergence of Algorithm~\ref{alg_dwb}; to this end, the further structure on the step-size rule as stated in Assumption \ref{assump_gamma2} guarantees that the balance at each node is always an integer multiple of the current step-size, which will be shown to be key to prove that the total imbalance $\Vert \pmb\epsilon(k)\Vert_1$ is asymptotically vanishing.
-An instance of $\{\gamma(k)\}_{k \in \mathbb{Z}_+}$ satisfying Assumption~\ref{assump_gamma2} is \cite{Lee_2018CDC}
+\end{lemma} \begin{IEEEproof} Let $n\!\in\! \mathbb{Z}_+$.
+Note that $\gamma(k){=}c_1^{-n},\forall k:(c_1^n\!-\!1)c_2 \!\leq\! k \!\leq\! (c_1^{n+1}\!-\!1)c_2\!-\!1$.
+Then, the upper and lower bounds on $\gamma(k)$ are obtained by bounding $c_1^n$ with respect to this interval. \end{IEEEproof} A.\ref{assump_gamma2} is consistent with similar choices adopted in stochastic optimization \cite{Bertsekas1989}, such as $\gamma(k){=}1/(k{+}1)$.
+However the diminishing and non-summability properties alone are not sufficient to prove convergence of Algorithm~\ref{alg_dwb}; A.\ref{assump_gamma2} further guarantees that the balance at each node is always an integer multiple of the current step-size (L.\ref{lemma_eps_gamma}, cf. App. \ref{append:lemma_decr_event} ), which will be shown to be a key property to prove that $\Vert {\bf b}(k)\Vert_1$ is asymptotically vanishing.
+An instance of $\{\gamma(k)\}_{k \in \mathbb{Z}_+}$ satisfying A.\ref{assump_gamma2} is \cite{Lee_2018CDC} Note that a fixed step-size $\gamma(k) = \gamma$, for all $k$, may fail to achieve convergence.
+In fact, it is possible that each $0<\vert b_i(k) \vert \leq d_i^+\gamma$, so that $n_i(k) = 0$ $\forall i$ and there is no further transfer of balance, resulting still in an unbalanced digraph.

-Assumption \ref{assump_Bw} states that each node only needs to send its quantized information to its out-neighbors every $W$ iterations.
+A.\ref{assump_Bw} states that at least once over a time window of duration $W$, \emph{all} nodes are simultaneously communicating at least one bit to their out-neighbors.
 This offers some flexibility in the design of the communication protocol.
-For instance, nodes can transmit one bit at each time slot \cite{Lee_2018CDC}, yielding one bit per channel use, or transmit one bit every $W>1$ time slots, resulting in a lower effective rate of $1/W$ bits per channel use.

-We are now ready to state our main convergence result. \begin{theorem} Let $\mathcal{G}$ be a strongly connected digraph.
-Let $\{\mathbf{A}(k)\}_{k\in \mathbb{Z}_+}$ be the sequence generated by Algorithm~\ref{alg_dwb} under Assumptions \ref{assump_gamma2} and \ref{assump_Bw}.
+For instance, nodes can transmit one bit at each time slot \cite{Lee_2018CDC}, yielding one bit per channel use, or transmit one bit every $W>1$ time slots, resulting in a lower effective rate of $1/W$ bits per channel use. \\ We are now ready to state our main convergence result. \begin{theorem} Let $\{\mathbf{A}(k)\}_{k\in \mathbb{Z}_+}$ be the sequence generated by Algorithm~\ref{alg_dwb} under A.\ref{assump_Bw} and A.\ref{assump_gamma2}.
 Then, there hold: